Iodine

 About a century ago it was common practice to treat hyperthyroidism (overactive thyroid) with iodine.
 For instance Redisch and Perloff wrote an article “The medical treatment of hyperthroidism in Endocrinology in 1940 and found 88% of patients were cured.
 Other doctors (Thompson, Thompson & Brailey) in 1930 and Starr, Walcott and Segall in 1924 published similar findings in major medical journals.
 More recently in 1970 Wartofsky, Ransil and Ingbar found the same results.
 But this fell out of favour as surgery, radio-iodine and drugs became standard therapies.
 Iodine, as a treatment for hyperthyroidism, is one of the most neglected treatments in medicine.

 And yet iodine is a very safe substance and it is difficult to overdose on it.
-At Chernobyl, vast numbers of people were given large doses of iodine to protest their thyroids from cancer.
+At Chernobyl, vast numbers of people were given large doses of iodine to protect their thyroids from cancer.
 Dr Brownstein comments: “I can state that it is impossible to treat thyroid illness if there is an inadequate level of iodine in the body and this includes auto-immune thyroid disorders”.

 What we can say is iodine is greatly underused today in thyroid disease.